 Bio:

-In 2008, Ellen Lindquist was a winner in the Caferati "Tall Story" Flash Fiction Contest in Mumbai, India for "Peggy Guggenheim's Nose."
-In 2007, she was a finalist in both The Binnacle's Ultra-Short Competition for "Daredevil" and Escape Pod's Flash Fiction Contest for "Alien Tot."
+Ellen Lindquist was invited to contribute 49 flash fictions to the anthology Flashshot 2010.
+In 2009, she was a finalist in the Binnacle's Sixth Annual Ultra-Short Competition for "Busride Stranger," and in 2007 for "Daredevil."
+In 2008, she was a finalist in Escape Pod's Flash Fiction Contest for "Alien Tot," and a winner in the Caferati "Tall Story" Flash Fiction Contest in Mumbai, India for "Peggy Guggenheim's Nose."
 Her short-short "In the Hawaiian Garden Where I Came to Escape Feeling Sad" was selected to teach a course in flash fiction at the University of Glasgow in 2006.
-In 2004, she was invited to submit illustrated poetic texts to the London Art Biennial.
-Skylark Magazine nominated her prose poem/flash fiction "The Erstwhile Wire-Woman" for a Pushcart Prize.
+In 2004, she was invited to submit illustrated poetic texts by Italian curator Ruggero Maggi to the Mail Art in the Mirror ("Mail Art Allo Specchio") show at the London Art Biennial.
+Purdue Calumet's Skylark literary magazine nominated her prose poem "The Erstwhile Wire-Woman" for the Pushcart Prize XXVI in 2000.
 She was a winner in the following contests: E2K’s Net Author Flash Fiction Contest (2003); Fiction Inferno’s Very Short Fiction Contest (2002); Lotus Bloom Journal’s Anniversary Contest (2004); and, the DeKalb Art Council’s Fiction Contest (1998).
 She was a semifinalist in Mid-American Review’s Fineline Competition (2001) and a finalist in the Shy Librarian Fiction Contest (2002).
-Her poetry has appeared in 5 AM, The Small Pond Magazine, U.S. 1 Worksheets, and others.
+Her poetry has appeared in 5 AM, The Small Pond Magazine, Art Mag, US 1 Worksheets, and others.
 Originally from Michigan, she lives in Atlanta.
-Contact: ellen_lindquist [at] hotmail [dot] com